sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-resource-locks.md

 Resource Locks are managed from the following panels:

 - The [Configuration - Inventory - Navigation Panel](/configuration-inventory-navigation) on the left side of the window offers navigation by folders holding Resource Locks.
 In addition, the panel offers operations on Resource Locks.
-- The *Resource Lock* panel on the right side of the window holds details for Resource Lock configuration.
+- The *Resource Lock Panel* on the right side of the window holds details for Resource Lock configuration.

 ## Resource Locks Panel